gvwilson/thirdbit/src/fiction/iffy/index.md

 Instead, he held his rifle out beside him with one hand and raised the other high over his head.

-The herd split just before it reached him.
+The herd split as it reached him.
-Shaggy furry bodies thundered past him and streamed around the boulders.
+Shaggy furry bodies thundered past and streamed around the boulders.
-The herd slowed, slowed, and stopped, all facing inward, horned heads low and sweat steam rising from their backs.
+The herd slowed and stopped,
+all facing inward,
+horned heads low and sweat steam rising from their backs.